BAcanLL/Fruits-of-Labour/README.md

 ![Watering can](Screenshots/Watercan.PNG)
 ![Golden sickle](Screenshots/GoldSickle.PNG)

-**Boons** stay with you the whole game.
+**Modifier** stay with you the whole game.
 Picking up boons can increase your stats like health and speed or they can provide cool bonuses during gameplay.

 ## Development
 Fruits of Labour is developed using Unity and Visual Studio.
 Graphic assets are created in Adobe Photoshop.
 Sound assets are edited with Audacity.